Finally I was able to organise this epic trip, the Cairns to Port Douglas scenic drive.

 Why do you want a patrolled beach?

 Because you may feel safer with a Life Saving Club that would help straight away in case you touch a Jellyfish.
-You can ask also information about crocs and usually there is a net to build a sort of small pool in the sea.
+You can ask also information about crocs and usually, there is a net to build a sort of small pool in the sea.

 Never feel super confident with swimming in these waters.
 Ask the locals before jumping in the sea.

-This is a great spot also to stop for a night if you have a camper van or a romantic lonely stay in hotel.
+This is a great spot also to stop for a night if you have a camper van or a romantic lonely stay in a hotel.

 This is another idyllic beach where you can stop for a swim or a nap.

 Think yourself under the palms with turquoise water in front of you.